Calcutta Auctions: A Brainy Spin on a March Madness Bracket

 Organize Your Own Calcutta Auction Today!

-The open-ended nature of Calcutta auctions is fascinating, especially when done between friends, coworkers, or even just when big egos face off against each other.
+The open-ended nature of Calcutta auctions is fascinating, especially between friends, coworkers, or anywhere big egos can face off against each other.

 If you’re searching for a fresh, exciting take on a March Madness betting competition, give a Calcutta auction a look!